The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 Let’s not sugarcoat it, this changes geopolitics, too.

-Countries with massive fossil fuel exports?
-They’ll have to pivot fast.
+Countries with massive fossil fuel exports would have to pivot fast to catch up with relevence.

 Japan is proving that energy dominance in the 21st century won’t be about who has the most oil fields, it’ll be about who has the smartest satellites and the most sun-soaked rooftops.